ivan-hc/ArchImage/README.md

 -s,--sync		Update archimage-cli to the latest version.
 ```

+### EXAMPLE
 In this video I will show all the steps that I will describe in this section (Archimage 3.4.2):

 https://github.com/ivan-hc/ArchImage/assets/88724353/d7ecb9e5-1db7-4d5c-ae6b-374b6c32e87c

+### What to do
+To prevent problems of any kind, dedicate a single directory to the created script, proceed as follows:
+1. create the script;
+2. create an empty directory (the name must not contain spaces);
+3. move the script you created to the directory in step 2;
+4. open a terminal in the directory created in step 2;
+5. run the script inside the directory, like this: `./sample-junest.sh`

+In short, all the steps performed in the video above.

+### What NOT to do
+Here's what absolutely NOT to do when running a script you created:
+- DO NOT DRAG THE CREATED SCRIPT INTO THE TERMINAL!
+- DO NOT RUN THE CREATED SCRIPT IN YOUR $HOME DIRECTORY!
+- DO NOT RUN THE CREATED SCRIPT IN ANY DIRECTORY CONTAINING OTHER THAN THE DEDICATED ONE!

+Follow the steps at "[*What to do*](#what-to-do)" and watch the "[video example](#example)" above.

 ### Step 1: create the script
 This tool will create a script to compile an AppImage based on JuNest.
 To create the script use the option `-b` or `--build`, example: